-This article was originally published by our partner, The Michael J. Fox Foundation for Parkinson’s Research
+This article was originally published by The Michael J. Fox Foundation for Parkinson’s Research

 We all know good sleep is important.
 And it becomes even more important when living with disease.
 How unfair then, that Parkinson’s disease (PD) makes sleep more difficult.
 Many people say they have trouble falling asleep, wake up throughout the night or get only a few hours of shut eye.
 And these sleep problems — as well as others, like acting out dreams — can disturb bed and care partners’ sleep, too.